INFO

 Ishaan Shah, ‘Recognising Intersectionalities and Raising Awareness’

-Heather Wokusch, ‘Becoming Trauma-Informed about Human Trafficking’
+Heather Wokusch, ‘Mental Health and Human Trafficking’

 Closing